webqit/webflo/README.md

 For when your application involves routing:
 + [The Fetch Standard](https://fetch.spec.whatwg.org/), comprising of the [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request), [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response), and [Headers](https://developer.mozilla.org/en-US/docs/Web/API/Headers) interfaces, is used for all things *requests and responses* - across client, server, and Service Worker environments. ([Details ahead](#requests-and-responses))

   > This paves the way to using other native APIs as-is, when handling requests and responses.
-For example, if you sent an instance of the native [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData), [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob), [File](https://developer.mozilla.org/en-US/docs/Web/API/File), or [ReadableStream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) object from the browser side of your application, you'd be getting the same instance on the server side!
+For example, if you sent an instance of the native [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData), [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob), [File](https://developer.mozilla.org/en-US/docs/Web/API/File), or [ReadableStream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) object from the browser side of your application, you'd be getting the equivalent instance on the server side!

 + [WHATWG URL](https://url.spec.whatwg.org/) and [WHATWG URLPattern](https://developer.mozilla.org/en-US/docs/Web/API/URLPattern) are used for all things *URL* and *URL pattern matching*, respectively - across client, server, and Service Worker environments. ([Details ahead](#))

 For when your application involves pages and a UI:
 + [The HTML Standard](https://html.spec.whatwg.org/) is held for all things *markup* - across client, server, and Service Worker environments!
-Webflo is all about using conventional `.html`-based pages and templates, valid HTML syntax, etc. You are able to get away with a "zero-JavaScript" proposition, or a *Progressive Enhancement* proposition that makes do with "just-enough JavaScript"!
+Webflo is all about using conventional `.html`-based pages and templates, valid HTML syntax, etc.

+  > A HTML-first approach lets you get away with a "zero-JavaScript" proposition, or something more of a *Progressive Enhancement* proposition that makes do with "just-enough JavaScript"!
-  > Your markup is also easily extendable with [OOHTML](#oohtml) - a set of new features for HTML that makes it fun to hand-author your UI!
-Within OOHTML are [HTML Modules](https://github.com/webqit/oohtml#html-modules) and [HTML Imports](https://github.com/webqit/oohtml#html-imports), [Reactive Scripts](https://github.com/webqit/oohtml#subscript) and more!

-+ [WHATWG DOM](https://dom.spec.whatwg.org/) is universally available - not only on the client-side, but also on the server-side via [OOHTML-SSR](#oohtml-ssr) - for all things *dynamic pages*: rendering, manipulation, interactivity, etc.
++ [WHATWG DOM](https://dom.spec.whatwg.org/) is universally available - not only on the client-side, but also on the server-side via [OOHTML-SSR](#oohtml-ssr) - all of which lets us have *dynamic pages*.

-  > Your DOM is also easily enrichable with [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements), plus [Subscript Elements](https://github.com/webqit/oohtml#subscript) and [The State API](https://github.com/webqit/oohtml#state-api) from OOHTML.

-For when your application needs to give an app-like experience:
-+ [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), extended with full support for routing, come into play for offline and [Progressive Web Apps (PWA)](https://web.dev/progressive-web-apps/) capabilities.

-  > You are also able to easily make your web app installable by complementing this with a [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest).
+  > And you get to have [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) as powerful building blocks.

 This and more - ahead!
 For building web-native apps!
 </details>